 Mold is a real danger that many homes face in the United States.
 Each year, hundreds of homes get infested with this harmful fungus.
 If you believe your home is impacted by mold then it’s best to look at every part of your home.
 We’ll be going over the common home mold types to look for.

 Mold is a type of fungus that is commonly found within homes and even rotting food surfaces.
 Moisture is needed for mold to grow.
 However, mold can also grow with other elemental factors.
 The production of this fungus is spread through tiny spores.
 These tiny spores are virtually invisible to the human eye.
 However, underneath a microscope, these spores can overtake an area.

 Over time, these spores multiply causing the growth of mold.
 Any type of mold and mildew growth is stemmed from moisture in an enclosed area.
 It is not recommended that any homeowner handles these materials themselves.
-Always contact a Restoration Company in Atlanta about your mold removal.
+Always contact a Restoration Company in Dallas about your mold removal.

 Common Mold Types